Safer by Sharing

 On Wednesday 7 November 2018 we attended the annual Mineral Products Association (MPA) Health & Safety Conference & Awards 2018.
 Attendees from FM Conway were Andrew Cox (SHEQ Director), Jerry Banks (Senior SHEQ Manager), Michael Henderson (SHEQ Manager), Josh Ward (Assistant Manager – A&A Croydon Asphalt) and Dean Hales (Supervisor – Dartford Workshops).

 Over the last few years we have seen numerous successes whilst being up against some of the biggest companies within the MPA Membership Community including Aggregate Industries, Breedon, Brett Group, CEMEX, Day Group, Hanson, Tarmac, etc. Some of the successes in the past included awards for our Near Miss App, Driver and Vehicle Initiatives, Engineering Initiatives and culminated in achieving the award of the John Crabbe Trophy for Outstanding Excellence in Health and Safety in 2017.

 This year we had submitted two entries:

-We invited manufacturers to review the prototype and Trime UK Ltd adopted and adapted the prototype to that of a Limit Switch with the same fail to safe results.
-By collaborating with an industry supplier, we have now introduced this bespoke safety mechanism on tower lights to not just FM Conway but also the wider industry.
+We invited manufacturers to review the prototype and Trime UK Ltd adopted and adapted the prototype to that of a Limit Switch with the same fail-safe results.
+By collaborating with an industry supplier, we have now introduced this bespoke safety mechanism on tower lights to not just FM Conway, but also the wider industry.